Anatoma concinna

-Anatoma concinna is a species of minute sea snail, a marine gastropod mollusk or micromollusk in the family Anatomidae.
+Anatoma concinna is a species of small sea snail, a marine gastropod mollusk or micromollusk in the family Anatomidae.

 Description

+(Original description in Latin) The shell is ovate and somewhat depressed.
+Its spire is small, scarcely elevated, and narrowly and deeply umbilicate.
+It has 2½ convex whorls, which are neatly decussated (crossed) with elevated radial and concentric striae.
+The aperture is oblique and sub-orbicular.

 The ovate shell is rather depressed.
 The small spire is scarcely elevated and narrowly, profoundly umbilicate.
 The 2½ convex whorls are decussated by elevated radiating and concentric striae.
 The oblique aperture is suborbicular.

 Distribution

 This marine species occurs off Japan.